langurmonkey/website-source/content/projects/playkid/index.md

 - <kbd>d</kbd> - exit debug mode and go back to normal full-speed emulation
 - <kbd>Esc</kbd> - exit the emulator

 You can also use breakpoints.
-A list with the current breakpoint addresses is provided in yellow.
-To create a breakpoint, enter the desired address (in `$abcd` format) into the text field and click <kbd>Add BR</kbd>.
-Remove a breakpoint with <kbd>Remove BR</kbd>.
+A list with the current breakpoint addresses is provided at the bottom.
+To create a breakpoint, either **click on the address** in the disassembly panel, or enter it (in `$abcd` format) into the text field and click <kbd>+</kbd>.
+Remove a breakpoint by clicking the <kbd>×</kbd> in the breakpoints list.
 Clear all current breakpoints with <kbd>Clear all</kbd>.

+{{< vid src="/img/playkid/playkid-ui.mp4" poster="/img/playkid/playkid-ui.jpg" class="fig-center" width="75%" title="Playing around with the Play Kid debug UI." >}}

 # CLI args